-- (a) Board of Appeals.
-The board of appeals, created pursuant to section 18-734 of the city ordinances pursuant to Wis.
-Stats. § 62.23 (7)(e), shall hear and decide appeals where it is alleged that there is error in any order, decision or determination made by the commissioner in administering this article.
+- (a) Board of Appeals.[Hearing.]
+The board of appeals, created pursuant to section [number]18-734 of the city ordinances pursuant to s.
+[59.694, 60.65, 61.354 (4) (b), orWis.
+Stats. § 62.23 (7)(e)], Wis.
+Stats., The board of appeals shall hear and decide appeals where it is alleged that there is error in any order, decision or determination made by the commissioner in administering this ordinancearticlearticle.
 The board shall also use the rules, procedures, duties, and powers authorized by statute in hearing and deciding appeals.
-Upon appeal, the board may authorize variances from the provisions of this article that are not contrary to the public interest, and where owing to special conditions a literal enforcement of the article will result in unnecessary hardship. - (b) Who may appeal.
-Appeals to the board of appeals may be taken by any aggrieved person or by an officer, department, board, or bureau of the city affected by any decision of the commissioner.
+Upon appeal, the board may authorize variances from the provisions of this ordinancearticlearticle \ that are not contrary to the public interest, and where owing to special conditions a literal enforcement of the article will result in unnecessary hardship. - (b) Who may appeal.
+Appeals to the board of appeals may be taken by any aggrieved person or by an officer, department, or board, or bureau of the city affected by any decision of the commissioner.

 Sec.
-98-415 - Severability.
+98-415.
+15 - Severability.